Congressional Votes Related to the Israel-Hamas Conflict

 H.Amdt.
 990 [en bloc] to H.R.
 8070

-122. Authorizes a Report Authored by the Secretary of Defense to study steps Israel, the U.S., and Egypt can take to enhance international security measures on the Gaza-Egypt border to ensure Hamas and other actors cannot use tunnels or methods via the Mediterranean Sea to smuggle weapons and illicit goods.
-Additionally, report will outline/ map existing tunnel networks.
+Amendment 122 authorizes a report authored by the Secretary of Defense to study steps Israel, the United States, and Egypt can take to enhance international security measures on the Gaza-Egypt border to ensure that Hamas and other actors cannot use tunnels or methods via the Mediterranean Sea to smuggle weapons and illicit goods.
+Additionally, the report will outline/map existing tunnel networks.

 06/13/2024